rcompos/kubespray-and-pray/README.md

 ### Prepare Control Node ###

-Prepare **control node** where management tools are installed.
+Prepare __control node__ where management tools are installed.
 A laptop computer will be sufficient.

 1. Install required packages.
 Ansible v2.4 (or newer) and python-netaddr is installed on the machine that will run Ansible commands.

     `$ sudo -H pip2 install ansible kubespray`

-    Debian or Ubuntu also need:
+    Debian or Ubuntu control node also need:
     `$ sudo apt-get install sshpass`

 2. Clone repo with ansibles